flokoe/bash-hackers-wiki/docs/commands/builtin/let.md

 \<WRAP info\> Remember that inside arithmetic evaluation contexts, all other expansions are processed as usual (from left-to-right), and the resulting text is evaluated as an arithmetic expression.
-Arithmetic already has a way to control precedence using parentheses, so it\'s very rare to need to nest arithmetic expansions within one another.
-It\'s used above only to illustrate how this precedence works. \</WRAP\>
+Arithmetic already has a way to control precedence using parentheses, so it's very rare to need to nest arithmetic expansions within one another.
+It's used above only to illustrate how this precedence works. \</WRAP\>

 Unlike `((`, being a simple command `let` has its own environment.
 In